chrisj223/Three-Tiered-Architecture/README.md

 This step is to setup your database server.
 Ensure you connect to the instance that you want as your database.

 - Connect to your instance you designated as your database server
-- Once connected, installed MAriaDB by running the following command `sudo yum install mariadb maria-dbserver -y`
+- Once connected, installed MariaDB by running the following command `sudo yum install mariadb maria-dbserver -y`
 - Now enable MariaDB to start on reboot by running the command `sudo systemctl enable mariadb`
 - Once all the above steps are completed, log into your database using the command `mysql -u root`